Bathing and Skin Care for the Newborn

 Proper skin care for your newborn

 Many babies have rashes and bumps that are normal.
 Some rashes may be a sign of a problem or infection.
 Diaper rash can be irritating to the baby and needs to be treated.
-If you have concerns about a rash, or your baby is uncomfortable or has a fever, call your baby's doctor.
+If you have concerns about a rash, or your baby is uncomfortable or has a fever, call your baby's healthcare provider.

 Laundry detergents may cause irritation to a baby's delicate skin.
 If your baby seems sensitive to detergent, you can use a special detergent for babies with sensitive skin and give the laundry an extra rinse with plain water to remove any leftover detergent.